New data study!What Restaurant Employees Want

 There are two revenue management strategies you can turn to:

-As a restaurant manager, you should strive to fill 80% of your seating.
-This is your optimal capacity.
+As a restaurant manager, you should aim to fill around 80% of your seating—a widely cited rule of thumb for optimal capacity.
 Unfortunately, achieving this capacity is tricky because restaurants have limited space.

 The results are that your restaurant is probably either over or under capacity.
 With over-capacity, you don’t have enough seating to meet demand and customer service suffers.
 With under-capacity, you’re not getting enough customers through the doors, and service levels fluctuate.